-Here is the dialogue that took place between my husband and I after I handed him a plate of this and he took his first bite:
+Here is the dialogue that took place between me and my husband after I handed him a plate of this vegetarian sausage gravy and biscuits without saying a word about it being vegetarian:

 Let’s get started!